 Roundabouts are increasingly being used by municipalities across Canada as an alternative to traditional signalized or stop-controlled intersections.
-At present, there is only one roundabout in Thunder Bay - at the intersection of Pearl Street and Sleeping Giant Parkway.
+At present, there is only one roundabout in Thunder Bay-at the intersection of Pearl Street and Sleeping Giant Parkway.
 Constructed in 2014, the single-lane roundabout replaced an all-way stop intersection.
 Feedback from City staff and the public identified an appetite for roundabouts in Thunder Bay.
 Advantages of roundabouts include:

-- Improved safety
+- o Improved safety

-- Reduced severity of collisions
+- o Reduced severity of collisions

-- Improved traffic flow
+- o Improved traffic flow

-- Reduced delay
+- o Reduced delay

-- Increased intersection capacity
+- o Increased intersection capacity

 - Reduced fuel consumption and air quality impacts

-- Reduced operational costs
+- o Reduced operational costs